-Drainage pipes that are extensively clogged cannot be cleared with the traditional plumbing tools like the drain snake.
+Drainage pipes that are extensively clogged cannot be cleared with the traditional drain cleaning tools like the drain snake.
 Snaking can clean only minor clogging of pipes and does usually clear the debris that clings to the lining of pipes.
 Drainage flow may resume after snaking, but don’t be surprised if more problems occur.
 Additional accumulation of debris on the pipe’s lining may continue to shut the drain down.

 Commercial drain cleaning companies, such as Utah’s Clear Drain, employ a new and different technique to clear stubborn clogging of drainage pipes – hydro jetting.
 It is a revolutionary method of removing the built-up debris on drainage pipes and on the linings of tanks.
 Hydro jetting is a process that uses a very powerful form of washing that has become popular in the cleaning of streets, vehicles, buildings, and driveways.